Tutorial: Azure Active Directory single sign-on (SSO) integration with Deskradar

-In this tutorial, you learn how to integrate Deskradar with Azure Active Directory (Azure AD).
-Integrating Deskradar with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Deskradar with Azure Active Directory (Azure AD).
+When you integrate Deskradar with Azure AD, you can:

-- You can control in Azure AD who has access to Deskradar.
+- Control in Azure AD who has access to Deskradar.

-- You can enable your users to be automatically signed-in to Deskradar (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Deskradar with their Azure AD accounts.

 - Deskradar supports SP and IDP initiated SSO